-Review and update NADP Quality System documentation (QMP, QAPs, etc.).
+• Review and update NADP Quality System documentation (QMP, QAPs, etc.).

-- Review, evaluate, and approve instruction. manuals and SOPs - Advise the QA Manager in implementation of the QMP and the network and laboratory OAPs - Provide input and recommendations for external QA programs. - Coordinate and arbitrate QA matters referred by the Executive Committee, including remedial actions. - Review QA documents and reports prepared by the QA Manager. - Suggest areas of QA research to the Executive Committee.
+- Review, evaluate, and approve instruction manuals and SOPs. - Advise the QA Manager in implementation of the QMP and the network and laboratory QAPs. - Provide input and recommendations for external QA programs. - Coordinate and arbitrate QA matters referred by the Executive Committee, including remedial actions. - Review QA documents and reports prepared by the QA Manager. - Suggest areas of QA research to the Executive Committee.

-The NADP Quality Management Plan (QMP) provides more information about the networks. laboratories, and data quality management (http://nadp.slh.wisc.edu/lib/gaplans/NADP QMP.pdf).
+The NADP Quality Management Plan (QMP) provides more information about the networks, laboratories, and data quality management (https://nadp.slh.wisc.edu/filelib/qaplans/ NADP\QMP.pdf).